Join us at IMSH 2023, Society for Simulation in Healthcare

 In contrast, EFECTIVE enables a modern, gamified experience that immerses medical personnel within realistic exercises in virtual environments that are accessible from anywhere via their computers, VR headsets, and phones.

-Additionally, EFECTIVE captures important decision-making themes based on existing resources and past experiences of military medical personnel, and then automatically assesses trainee proficiency against objective performance metrics linked to these skills.
+EFECTIVE also captures important decision-making themes based on existing resources and past experiences of military medical personnel.
+The system then automatically assesses trainee proficiency against objective performance metrics linked to these skills.

 VP, Human-Centered AI